-The Kingdom of Saudi Arabia was proclaimed in 1932, the same year that the first oil fields in the region were discovered in neighboring Bahrein.
-He beginning of oil production in 1938 and the 1973 oil boom would shape the newly established state.
-Flush with oil money, the Saudi royal family was able to build modern state institutions and solidify its hold over the country through a wide array of development projects.
-Henceforth, "black gold" became central to Saudi Arabia's political economy - the redistribution of oil revenue ensured the unity of the royal family, the cooptation of elites, and the construction of a strong repressive apparatus - and its alliance with the United States, who ensured the security of the latter in exchange for unhindered access to its oil reserves.
+The Kingdom of Saudi Arabia was proclaimed in 1932, the same year that the first oil fields in the region were discovered in neighboring Bahrein.14 The beginning of oil production in 1938 and the 1973 oil boom would shape the newly established state.
+Flush with oil money, the Saudi royal family was able to build modern state institutions and solidify its hold over the country through a wide array of development projects.15 Henceforth, "black gold" became central to Saudi Arabia's political economy - the redistribution of oil revenue ensured the unity of the royal family, the cooptation of elites, and the construction of a strong repressive apparatus - and its alliance with the United States, who ensured the security of the latter in exchange for unhindered access to its oil reserves.

-Considering the structuring role that oil played in Saudi state-building efforts, it is not surprising that the theories of the "rentier state" or "the resource curse" have been the dominant paradigms used to study the country.
-This so-called "curse" arises when an abundantly available resource offers a state a steady flow of income with little to no contribution from its domestic workforce.
+Considering the structuring role that oil played in Saudi state-building efforts, it is not surprising that the theories of the "rentier state" or "the resource curse" have been the dominant paradigms used to study the country.16 This so-called "curse" arises when an abundantly available resource offers a state a steady flow of income with little to no contribution from its domestic workforce.
 Proponents argue that oil rent systematically leads to corruption, clientelism, and weak bureaucratic apparatuses since rentier states do not have to raise taxes on their population.
-Consequently, they are said to be "politically autonomous from [their societies]," and episodes of political crisis only arise when global crude oil prices plummet.
-The societies of the political crisis only arise when global crude oil prices plummet.
+Consequently, they are said to be "politically autonomous from [their societies]," and episodes of political crisis only arise when global crude oil prices plummet.17